lozalojo/sw-deck-customizer/README.md

 ## How to run the program

+Fill in an excel file with the columns deckname,default,filename,name,effect.
+Write down the details of your cards, one per row.

+Prepare the images in any format, and put in any directory, be sure the excel filename points to the right image file and directory.

 Download this repository using the Clone or download button, decompress it to any directory and write it down to use later (path/to/the/decompressed.repository).

 Load the three required packages: